-Last Updated: April 2020
+Last Updated: January 2021

 About the Data We Use

 SocialWorkDegreeGuide.com uses the most current datasets from the National Center for Education Statistics (NCES).
 As part of the Institute of Education Sciences, NCES conducts research to evaluate the status of education in the U.S. across colleges, universities, and technical or vocational schools.

 How We Calculate Our Rankings

 School rankings focus on specific factors in the program evaluation process.
 When we assess schools, we focus on factors like affordability, quality, and reputation.
 Within our weighted calculation, we use data and subfactors, such as net price, graduation rates, and student-to-faculty ratio.
 We focus on concepts pertaining to social work students to ensure they receive a solid, holistic understanding of the available opportunities.